markstatic12/AcadeMeet/README.md

         ```bash
         java -jar target/academeet-0.0.1-SNAPSHOT.jar # Adjust the file name as needed
         # OR run from your IDE (e.g., IntelliJ, VS Code)
+        # OR run the spring boot using:
+        mvnw spring-boot:run
         ```
       * The backend will typically start on `http://localhost:8080`.